pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 The `type` for this solver wrapper is `solver_wrappers.python.ring_model_solver`.
 The tube is regarded as made up of independent rings.
 The required input is the pressure on the tube wall.
+Although a required variable in `interface_input`, `traction` is not taken into account.
 The resulting output is the radial displacement.
+For the other components of displacement, zero is returned.
 This solver is not suited to calculate the propagation a pressure pulse.

 The behaviour of the elastic tube wall is described by a Hookean relation,